Zword1/Zword1.github.io/README.md

                 payment_method: { card: card, billing_details: { email: email } }
             });
             if (error) {
-                document.getElementById('card-errors').textContent = "Payment issue.
-Try again.";
+                document.getElementById('card-errors').textContent = "There was an issue with your payment.";
             } else if (paymentIntent.status === "succeeded") {
-                alert("Thank you for your GivingGram!");
+                alert("Thank you for your GivingGram!
+Your letter will be delivered soon.");
                 fetchLetterCount();
                 document.getElementById('payment-container').style.display = 'none';
             }